5/1/2025

 President

-Thank you, Salbeen, for the question.
-So first on the narrow question of the flu study, we have moved forward very quickly in enrolling cases as the FDA and everybody is now aware, and actually in that flu efficacy study, which we originally thought might be a two season efficacy study, we now know that very shortly here, we will have a readout with a very large number of cases in a 40,000 person study.
+Thank you, Solveig, for the question.
+So, first, on the narrow question of the flu study, you know, we moved forward very quickly in enrolling cases, as the FDA and everybody is now aware.
+And actually in that flu efficacy study, which we originally thought might be a two season efficacy study, we now know that very shortly here, we will have a readout with a very large number of cases in a 40,000 person study.
 And since that will speak to the potential value of our flu component, it makes good scientific sense that that would be a part of the review that's going on for our flu COVID combination.
-I'll remind you, we had already demonstrated efficacy for the COVID component, and really now we're almost sitting on top of that flu efficacy component.
+I'll remind you, we had already demonstrated for the COVID component, and really now we're almost sitting on top of that flu efficacy component.
 So for a whole bunch of, I think, quite reasonable scientific reasons, it makes sense that we review that as a part of the combination vaccine study.
-The implication of that is we'll have to complete that review, obviously, hopefully see a positive result, and then submit it to the current VLA for the mRNA-1093 program.
-That will inevitably lead to some form of clock stop and extension of the review timelines.
+The implication of that is we'll have to complete that review, obviously hopefully see a positive result, and then submit it to the current BLA for the mRNA-1083 program.
+That will inevitably lead to some form of clock stop and extension of the review timeline.
 And so we're excited to see those results in flu.
-We think they will, we hope they will be constructive for the flu COVID program and look forward to submitting them, sharing those results first, and then submitting them once we have them.
-As far as more broadly, question about our interactions with the FDA across multiple submissions, those continue, business as usual from our side.
+We think they will, we hope they will be constructive for the flu COVID program and look forward to submitting them, sharing those results first and then submitting them once we have them.
+As far as more broadly, question about our interactions with the FDA across multiple submissions.
+Those continue business as usual from our side.
 We continue to have productive exchanges across all of our ongoing file reviews.
 That includes our 1283 program, the RSV program.
-We continue to be engaged in anticipating seasonal program, seasonal composition update for this coming fall.
+We continue to be engaged in anticipating seasonal composition update for this coming fall.
 And then obviously I've just spoken to what's happening in the flu COVID combination space.
-So from our perspective, we are grateful for the ongoing collaboration work, and we'll continue to make sure that we provide all the data required to conduct a diligent review of all of our products in our portfolio.
-More broadly, I get the question of outlook, and I invite others to sort of add if I miss anything, but we continue to see an opportunity, a real need for COVID vaccination, particularly this coming fall.
-And we'll remind that through this winter season, we still saw thousands of deaths in the United States, actually about a thousand deaths a week during the peak winter months from COVID-19.
-The overwhelming majority of which were from folks who had not been vaccinated, but were older Americans and had risk factors.
+So from our perspective, we are grateful for the ongoing collaboration work and we'll continue to make sure that we provide all the data required to conduct a diligent review of all of our products in our portfolio.
+More broadly, I guess the question of outlook, and I invite others to sort of add if I miss anything, but we continue to see an opportunity, a real need for COVID vaccination, particularly this coming fall.
+And we'll remind that you know, through this winter season, we still saw thousands of deaths in the United States, actually about a thousand deaths a week during the peak winter months from COVID-19, the overwhelming majority of which were from folks who had not been vaccinated, but were older Americans and had risk factors.
 And we do believe that vaccines have a unique opportunity to prevent those deaths, those hospitalizations.
-There was actually a publication out of Denmark just this week showing that this past year, our updated vaccine composition was 96% effective at preventing death, 85% effective at preventing hospitalization this year.
-And so we do believe that there is a need, and we believe there's an opportunity with vaccines to play an important role in public health.
+There was actually a publication out in of Denmark just this week showing that this past year, our updated vaccine composition was 96% effective at preventing death, 85% effective at preventing hospitalization this year.
+And so we do believe that there's a need and we believe there's an opportunity with vaccines to play an important role in public health.
 Ultimately, people need to make their own decisions about that.
-So our focus right now is making sure that those products, our products are available for Americans and in markets around the world for
+So our focus right now is making sure that those products, our products are available for Americans and for in markets around the world for the coming fall COVID season.

 speaker